grafana/sentry-datasource/README.md

 - Grafana user with a server or organization administration role; refer to [Permissions](https://grafana.com/docs/grafana/latest/permissions/).
 - An active Sentry account
+- In Sentry, The Admin, Manager, or Owner role is required to get an internal integration token

 ## Known limitations